cameronleger/neural-style-gui/README.md

 # Requirements
 * [Neural-Style](https://github.com/jcjohnson/neural-style)
-* Java 13
+* Java 11
-* JavaFX 13 (included with Oracle, separate package for OpenJDK)
+* JavaFX 11 (included with Oracle, separate package for OpenJDK)

 # Features
 * All Neural Style settings are supported, and most are grouped in a settings pane
-* Image lists for quick preview and selection of Style & Content images
+* Image grids for quick preview and selection of Style & Content images
 * Style image list supports single selection or multiple selections and weights
 * Layer selections, including parsing available layers from chosen Model/Proto files and adding/removing layers
 * Saving/Loading of all style settings, including input images, to a JSON format
 * Shortcuts for common operations
 * Immediate image feedback during iterations supports zoom/pan
-* Easy chaining of multiple Neural Style outputs for better large image quality
+* Easy chaining of multiple Neural Style outputs for better large image quality, tweaking almost any parameter across the different runs
 * Quick permanent saving of feedback images
 * Output Queue for batching of style outputs
 * View session output image history